-GOP lawmakers: Whistleblower email refutes Garland on FBI monitoring of school-board threats
+GOP lawmakers: Whistleblower email refutes Garland on FBI monitoring of school board threats

-Republican lawmakers say a whistleblower sent them an internal FBI email that shows the counterterrorism unit is monitoring threats against school-board members, despite Attorney General Merrick Garland denying such surveillance.
+Republican lawmakers say a whistleblower sent them an internal FBI email that shows the counterterrorism unit is monitoring threats against school board members, despite Attorney General Merrick Garland denying such surveillance.

 According to the email, the assistant directors of the FBI counterterrorism and criminal divisions told agents to track the threats in response to Mr. Garland’s Oct.
 4 memo directing the bureau and other federal agencies to address a “disturbing spike” in threats against school board members and other school officials.